DeadlyCrush/DeadlyTrade/README.md

 - Portable.
 - Download and unzip.
 - Auto update.

+## Performance
+You can disable any feature you don’t want to use while launching the add-on and the app uses very little resources, around 50-80mb Ram which is around 1 tab in Chrome.
+It has no effect on GPU and even when receiving data from poe.ninja, the effects on the CPU usage is very minimal and will not cause any performance issues.

 ## Langueges
 * [C++] - Core
 * [C#, .Net Core/Web] - Front End, Web API